Business for Good is Good for Business. Period.

 My Financial Impact

-I offer sliding scale payments to those who cannot or cannot fully afford a consultant.
+I offer sliding scale payments to those who cannot or cannot fully afford a trainer, speaker or influencer.

 I offer deferred payments with no interest or terms in response to the COVID pandemic.